 Queta feels privileged to have worked internationally on development and implementation of diversity teamwork strategies.
 A seasoned professional, she has been training, facilitating and coaching people in Fortune 500 companies, non-profit organizations, government, and small businesses for over twenty years.
 She has developed and delivered trainings across a myriad of cultures and worked in partnership with a variety of organizations.

-She is the National Programs Director for the Portland-based Center for Diversity & the Environment (CDE), where her work includes design and delivery of strategic engagement sessions, organizational trainings, facilitation of both the Environment 2042 cohort and Exploring Power, Privilege and Tools for Change retreats, design and coordination of Equity Audits, leadership coaching and organizational consulting.
+She is the Programs Director for the Portland-based Center for Diversity & the Environment (CDE), where her work includes design and delivery of strategic engagement sessions, organizational trainings, facilitation of both the Environment 2042 cohort and Exploring Power, Privilege and Tools for Change retreats, design and coordination of Equity Audits, leadership coaching and organizational consulting.

 She is an adventurer who follows her passions.
 Her experiences run wide and deep, amounting to a litany of professional roles: assistant curator of an invertebrate museum; experiential and wilderness-based educator; recreation planner; advocate and educator with at-risk youth; gang rescue team; adolescent health care advocate and educator; food security advocate; champion of early childhood education; trainer; as well serving in numerous team and organizational leadership roles.
 Two common threads connecting her diverse experiences revolve around systems of community and ecology.
 Her life and work have thus been characterized by the advancement of diverse, inclusive and equitable environments and a deep connection to rivers, land and wilderness.